JanssenProject/jans/docs/README.md

 ```commandline
 /opt/jans/jans-cli/config-cli.py --operation-id post-attributes --data /tmp/attribute.json
 ```
-It will create new attribute into the Attribute list with updated `inum & dn`:
+It will create a new attribute into the Attribute list with updated `inum & dn`:

 ```text
 Getting access token for scope https://jans.io/oauth/config/attributes.write